Mint Mobile Senior Phone Plan Review 2024

 Mint Mobile is pretty slick and definitely cheap, but you still need to find a phone that makes you happy.
 If you’re going to bring your own phone, you’re set.
 On the other hand, if you’re thinking of trying something new, here are two of our favorites.
 Both are available directly via Mint Mobile.

-Mint Mobile offers the Apple iPhone SE 64 GB for $399, or installments of $19 per month.
+Mint Mobile offers the Apple iPhone SE 64 GB for $429.
 Although this is not a 5G phone, it has other smart features to compensate.
-It's equipped with a 4.7-inch retina display to help seniors navigate important apps with ease.
+It’s equipped with a 4.7-inch retina display to help seniors navigate important apps with ease.

 Plus, with a 12 MP rear camera and 7 MP front camera, you can take as many vivid photos as you’d like when the grandkids come over.
 It also has a smart fingerprint sensor button so that seniors with limited mobility or arthritis have easy access to apps and other features.
 Mint Mobile often runs promotions on iPhones, so be on the lookout!

 - Long battery life